DKiloDesigns/CreatorFlow/docs/_blog_posts/2025-09-26_debugging_complex_authentication_issues.md

 };
 ```

-## Case Study: CreatorFlow Authentication Crisis
+## Case Study: `floai.studio` Authentication Crisis

 ### The Problem

-A user reported being unable to log in to CreatorFlow after a password reset.
+A user reported being unable to log in to `floai.studio` after a password reset.
 The error message was generic: "Internal Server Error."

 ### The Investigation Process